rc.linkup doesn't trigger filter reload

 It should work.
 If you can try that and report back, it'd be appreciated.

-Updated by Alex C about 5 years ago
+Updated by Alex C over 5 years ago

 Thanks for your response.
 I've applied your change to /etc/rc.linkup as requested.
 So far, I haven't run into any issues when testing.
 Additionally, it appears that the filter is now reloading each time an IPv6 interface changes from DOWN to UP and vice-versa.
 I attached a copy of my system logs for review just in case.